pimutils/khal/doc/source/usage.rst

  * duplicate the selected event, default keybinding :kbd:`p` as in duplicate (d was already taken)
  * export the selected event, default keybinding :kbd:`e`
+ * view the selected event's details in the external pager (``$PAGER``, falling back to :command:`less`), default keybinding :kbd:`V`, useful for events with descriptions or attendee lists too long for the event view window

 In the event editor, you can